 Horizon: The Company owns a 100% working interest in its Horizon oil sands leases which are located about 70 kilometers north of Fort McMurray, Alberta.
-In 2021, the Company completed an acquisition of a 5% net carried interest on an existing Company oil sands lease from which Horizon production is currently derived.
+In 2021, the Company completed an acquisition of a 5% net carried interest on an existing Company oil sands lease.